Syammed2429/expo-native/README.md

 ### 🎯 Demo Features Highlighted

-1. **Native Chart Rendering** - Using DGCharts on iOS
+1. **Native Chart Rendering** - Using MPAndroidChart on Android, DGCharts on iOS
 2. **Touch Interaction** - Native gesture handling
 3. **Event Communication** - Native-to-React Native event emission
 4. **TypeScript Integration** - Type-safe props and event handling
+5. **Modern UI** - NativeWind styling with proper theming

+## 📸 Screenshots

+The demo shows the same radial chart running on both platforms with identical functionality:

+**Android (left)** - Using MPAndroidChart library **iOS (right)** - Using DGCharts library

+Both implementations show three data segments:

+- **Research** (35%) - Red segment
+- **Inventions** (25%) - Teal segment
+- **Adventures** (40%) - Blue segment

+Each segment is interactive and provides visual feedback when selected.
+The chart uses native charting libraries for optimal performance and smooth animations on both platforms.

+## 📖 About This Guide

-5. **Modern UI** - NativeWind styling with proper themingensive guide for creating native modules using Expo Modules API.
+This is a comprehensive guide for creating native modules using Expo Modules API.
 This example demonstrates wrapping third-party libraries (radial chart), but **these same steps work for ANY native code** - whether it's third-party libraries, custom native functionality, or platform-specific features.

 ## 🎯 What You Can Build